 Major comedies, histories, and tragedies studied as poetry and as drama; selections from the sonnets.
+Concurrent enrollment in Advanced Writing Tutorial required.
+Consent of department required.
 Prerequisite: 104 or C or higher in 105 or C or higher in 195.
 LA